 The Company periodically grants restricted stock awards that vest upon service conditions.
 Dividend payments are made during the vesting period.
 The value of restricted stock is determined to be the current value of the Company's stock, and this total value will be recognized as compensation expense over the vesting period.
-As of December 31, 2021, there was \$2.8 million of total unrecognized compensation cost related to non-vested restricted stock.
-As of December 31, 2021, non-vested restricted stock had a weighted average remaining time to vest of 2.0 years.
+As of December 31, 2022, there was \$4.3 million of total unrecognized compensation cost related to non-vested restricted stock.
+As of December 31, 2022, non-vested restricted stock had a weighted average remaining time to vest of 1.9 years.

-The Company periodically grants performance shares that give plan participants the opportunity to earn between 0% and 150% of the target number of performance shares granted based on the relative market performance of the Company's stock, and are subject to the recipient's continued employment through the end of the performance period.
+The Company periodically grants performance stock that give plan participants the opportunity to earn between 0% and 150% of the number of performance shares granted based on achieving certain performance metrics.
 The number of performance shares earned is determined by reference to the Company's total shareholder return relative to a peer group of other publicly traded banks and bank holding companies during the performance period.
 The performance period is generally three years starting on the grant date.
 The fair value of performance stock is determined using a Monte Carlo simulation model on the grant date.
-As of December 31, 2021, there was \$460,000 of total unrecognized compensation cost related to non-vested performance stock.
-As of December 31, 2021, non-vested performance stock had a weighted average remaining time to vest of 2.0 years.
+As of December 31, 2022, there was \$801,000 of total unrecognized compensation cost related to non-vested performance stock.
+As of December 31, 2022, non-vested performance stock had a weighted average remaining time to vest of 1.7 years.